tlipatov/homewerk/README-PROVISION.md

 # Steps

+This are the steps taken by the Ansible play and reasoning

 ### Pre-reqs

 1. Add the runit yum repo using Ansible.
 Its a bad idea to add 3rd party yum repos and even worse to use a 3rd party script.
 Looks like their script even installs some rpm's, thats no a no go.
 We add the repo using pure Ansible.
 If we are already using Ansible, we should manage everything with it end-to-end.
 In a production system we would mirror the repo or put the rpm into our own private yum repo.